pcaston/OpenPeerPower.github.io/source/_integrations/recorder.markdown

 ### Database startup

-If you are running a database server instance on the same server as Home Assistant then you must ensure that this service starts before Home Assistant.
+If you are running a database server instance on the same server as Open Peer Power then you must ensure that this service starts before Open Peer Power.
 For a Linux instance running Systemd (Raspberry Pi, Debian, Ubuntu and others) you should edit the service file.
 To help facilitate this, db_max_retry and db_retry_wait variables have been added to ensure the recorder retries the connection to your database enough times, for your database to start up.

 ```bash